 Right there, by your left, just a few yards away from you, is your mother’s head, covered in blood, removed from her shoulders and with rough edges where the assault on it had cut through.
 Her eye is wide open, and the other missing, leaving nothing in its place but a deep, black, gory hole spitting blood.
 Its mouth is ajar like a door forgotten by kids running around in ecstasy over their playtime, and her colour is nothing but pallid.
 The first sight of it bores something deep within you, something frightening.
 Something that makes you tremble.

 It had been ripped off with bare hands.
 The knife is bloodied because it had been used on whoever had broken her before your eyes.
 Just you are in the room, but you know whatever it is, is right there, just inches from where you sit, staring right back at you with eyes like an abyss of endless darkness, waiting for you to make your move, whatever it is.

-You gasp as the door squeaks open, the haunting sound of its hinges make you shudder and your insides overhaul.
-A cold sensation runs down your spine and perspiration trickles down your chin as something round flies into the room, hits the tiled floor and rolls towards you, leaving blood on its unclean trail.
-It’s your little brother’s head; only his eyes have been gorged out, leaving nothing but a bloodied hole of horror gazing right back at you.
+You gasp as the door squeaks open.
+The haunting sound of its hinges make you shudder and your insides overhaul.
+A cold sensation runs down your spine and perspiration trickles down your chin as something round and dark flies into the room, hits the tiled floor and rolls towards your feet, leaving blood on its unclean trail.
+It’s your little brother’s head, only his eyes have been gouged out, leaving nothing but a bloodied hole of horror gazing right back at you.